Proven-Paradox/shaper-system/Handbook.md

 Damage: x0 (Physical)
 Effect: If this Attack succeeds, you [Grab](#grab) your target.
 Description: An untrained attempt to hold on to your target.

+#### Default Strike
+Attack
+Action: Major
+Prerequisites: None
+Range: Melee
+Targets: 1 enemy
+Cost: None
+Damage: x1 (Physical)
+Description: A basic melee attack.
+This can be a straightforward punch or kick, striking with an implement, lashing out with a claw, and so on.

 #### Prepare
 Auxiliary